How to Address Discrimination in Healthcare: Facility Guide

 Gender and Sex Discrimination

 In 2007, The Johns Hopkins Hospital conducted a pilot study to enhance suboptimal deep vein thrombosis (DVT) prevention practices.
 Researchers aimed to reduce preventable blood clots and pulmonary embolisms by improving provider compliance in prescribing appropriate DVT prophylaxis.
-The study incorporated a mandatory evidence-based checklist into the Electronic Health Record (EHR) system’s trauma patient order sets prompting providers to order the treatment.
+The study incorporated a mandatory evidence-based checklist into the Electronic Health Record (EHR) system, prompting providers to order the treatment.

 The successful study incidentally revealed and corrected a gender disparity where male patients were prescribed DVT prophylaxis more than female patients.
 The checklist improved DVT prevention in female patients from 55% to 88% — significantly reducing their risk of harm and death.
-This demonstrates that implementing standardized, data-driven practices not only improves patient outcomes, but also safeguards against unconscious behaviors that lead to discrimination.
+This demonstrates that implementing standardized, data-driven practices not only improves patient outcomes, but also safeguards against unconscious, discriminatory behaviors.

 Disability Discrimination

-- Encourage workplace communication about DEI, and the potential for bias that hinders the inclusion and acceptance of nurses with disabilities.
+- Encourage workplace communication about DEI, and biases that hinder inclusion of nurses with disabilities.

 - Disseminate information on developing accommodations to increase accessibility.

-- Understand the unique role of essential functions and establish clear guidelines to include nurses with disabilities.
+- Understand the unique role of essential functions and establish guidelines to include nurses with disabilities.

 - Create training hubs for adaptive technology and disability resources for all nurses.

-- Adopt consistent policies to support nurses with disabilities in recruitment and advancement.
+- Adopt policies to support nurses with disabilities in recruitment and advancement.

-- Train management and staff in strategies to integrate the social model of disability and disability history.
+- Train management and staff in strategies to integrate the social model of disability.

-- Ensure data collection includes tracking the achievements of employees with disabilities.
+- Ensure the achievements of employees with disabilities are tracked and recognized.

 Racial and Ethnic Discrimination

-The underrepresentation of minority healthcare professionals undermines an equitable and inclusive work environment and erodes cultural competency.
+Discrimination in healthcare also leads to the underrepresentation of minority health professionals, which undermines an inclusive work environment and erodes cultural competency.
 For example, as of 2019, Black, Indigenous, (and) People of Color (BIPOC) comprised 39% of the U.S. population.
 However, they held only 19% of hospital board positions and 16% of executive leadership positions.

 In response to this challenge, the University of Chicago Medicine revamped its recruitment practices, particularly for leadership positions.
 They hired two recruitment firms known for successfully placing diverse candidates.
-In their first year, the academic health system increased its representation of BIPOC in senior leadership positions from 22% to 23% with the goal of achieving 35% representation by the end of 2025.
+In their first year, the academic health system increased its representation of BIPOC in senior leadership positions from 22% to 23%, making progress toward their goal of 35%.
 UChicago Medicine provides a successful example of how to promote diversity in healthcare by recruiting a leadership team that embodies its staff and patient populations.

 Age Discrimination

-Additional strategies to support your staff in making conscious efforts to combat ageism include the following:
+Additional strategies to support your staff in making conscious efforts to combat ageism include:

-- Assess functional ability — Encourage providers to conduct functional assessments on patients and residents to identify their capabilities and prevent harmful stereotypes, such as assuming a cognitive impairment.
+- Assessing Functional Ability: Encourage providers to conduct functional assessments on patients and residents to identify their capabilities and prevent harmful stereotypes, such as assuming a cognitive impairment.

-- Provide communication training — Teach staff to facilitate inclusive discussions involving residents and patients.
+- Providing Communication Training: Teach staff to facilitate inclusive discussions involving residents and patients.
 Healthcare workers often unknowingly sideline older adults in conversations, focusing on their families and caregivers.

-- Understand your patients and residents — Advocate for your staff to learn about their patients and residents’ life stories.
-The better they understand the person they provide care for, the harder it is to maintain biased views.
+- Understanding Your Patients and Residents: Advocate for your staff to learn about their patients and residents’ life stories.
+The better they understand the person they provide care for and what informs their health behaviors, the harder it is to hold biased views.

-- Evaluate your culture — Review and revise your policies and training to address ageism toward residents, patients, and your healthcare team.
+- Evaluating Your Culture: Review and revise your policies and training to address ageism toward residents, patients, and your healthcare team.
 Systemic ageism evolved over decades, so eradicating it will take time and effort.

 Discrimination Based on Socioeconomic Status